Admissions & Finances

 Grants, Awards, & Assistantships

 Generous awards and grants are available through the Art History Department and the Graduate School at FSU.
+For a list of past Art History graduate student recipients of internal and external grants and awards, see People>Students>Awards.

 All applicants to the Master’s program are automatically considered for research assistantships with full tuition waivers, on the basis of past record and future potential as professional art historians.
 Each recipient works ten hours per week for the department, either assisting a professor or working in the Art History Media Center, the department office, or the Museum of Fine Arts.